gvenzl/git-db/README.md

     work on the current change
-       add        Add a DDL change to the index reset      Reset current HEAD to the specified state
+       add        Add a DDL change to the index

     examine the history and state
        log        Show commit logs